msbevers/hashGenerator/README.md

 EmailL   morey@pobox.com

-Below is a list of  Manual Tests that need test cases written.
-This is the list I came up with initially.
+Below is a list of Manual Tests that I was able to come up with initially.
 With more time, I would flesh these out more.
-I have written up a Test Case (Test Procedure) for number 16 Below.
-See the github Depot.
-I assumed that you are looking for format/functionality of what I thin a Test Prcedure should have.
+I have written up a Test Case (Test Procedure) for number 16 below as a representative example of what I think is needed in a test procedure that has been run..
+I assumed that you are looking for formatand functionality and that you were not so interested in my writing up test procedures for all of the below on the list.

+In create test casesm I normally would include example screenshots, example screen output, any test scripts, or commands needed in order to make the test procedure easier to run.
+In the event that the binary is not yet avaialble, I would work with development or make some assumptions and point the test engineer in the right direction.

+A completed test procedure (executed) would normally include screenshots of actual results where applicable, screen output, test log or trace output,  etc with my recorded test results and a clear indication of PASS vs. FAIL and in the event of a failure, the BugID associated with the failure.

+The same goes for a bug report.
+I have included a representative eug report in the repo as well.
 I normally would add screenshots, test logs, screen output, test scripts etc with my recorded test results.

-Sane goes for a bug report.
-I have included a bug report as well.
-I normally would add screenshots, test logs, screen output, test scripts etc with my recorded test results.

 In addition, anything that JumpCloud requires, I would include as well.
 I am sure you are using Jira and Testrails, which I have not used, but it cannot be much different that the test tools that Oracle is presenlty using.
+The tools are secondary to how one utilizes them.

 Initial Thoughts on What to test regarding this binary. (both positive and negative tests)

-Assuming that I am running this on a MAC OS laptop

 (1) Can I invoke the binary?